-A stone's throw from Cavaillon, the landscapes of Cheval-Blanc harmonize naturally and subtly between the water and the mountains.
-The Carpentras Canal is a rhythm of the landscape and makes possible all the fruit and vegetable crops that you can see during your walks in the commune at the foot of the Luberon.
+A stone's throw from Cavaillon, the landscapes of Cheval-Blanc harmonize naturally and subtly between water and mountains.
+The Carpentras Canal makes possible all the fruit and vegetable crops that you can see during your walks in the village.

 The village of Cheval-Blanc is irrigated by two canals: the oldest, Canal Saint-Julien dates back to 1171 and was the first canal of Provence, the other, the Carpentras Canal dating from the end of the 19th century is the prologation of another canal of the 18th century.

-On Mardi Gras, Cheval-Blanc wakes up in a festive atmosphere: the Belles (young Chevalblanais boys aged 16 to 23) invade the village and roam all the houses of Cheval-Blanc in a formal costume in search of young girls to marry to invite them to the grand ball.
+On Mardi Gras, Cheval-Blanc wakes up in a festive atmosphere: Les Belles (young boys from the village, aged from 16 to 23) invade the village in traditional costumes, looking for young girls to marry, in all the houses, to invite them to the grand ball.
 This tradition has always been perpetuating, for almost a century!

 Discover our editions of the Luberon Heart of Provence to prepare your weekend and holidays: guide, accommodation, hiking...Order